cjvanlissa/bain/README.md

 # bain

-Bain is an abbreviation for BAyesian INformative hypothesis evaluation.
+Bain is an abbreviation for Bayesian informative hypothesis evaluation.
 It uses the Bayes factor to evaluate equality and inequality constraint hypotheses in a wide variety of statistical models.